TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 In [article 2](./Agile_AntiPatterns.md) I expressed some dissatisfaction with Domain-Driven Design as a candidate for enabling teams to stop treading on each-other's toes and blocking each other.
 A more effective approach to team autonomy, at least if you understand your business model and know your customers thoroughly, is to align the teams up with the value they're delivering, and not DDD's "sub-domains" (which are very hard to work out).

-But what of the people who manage the network?
-Or the people who maintain the order-fulfilment systems?
-They don't go anywhere near *customers*.
-How can they deliver value?
-But if you did cry this, you're a little off the mark.
-Those who work on "internal", non-"customer-facing" systems still have customers, it's just that their customers are *internal-to-the-business*, they're made up of colleagues.
+But what of the people who manage the network, I hear you cry?
+Or the people who manage and maintain the supply chain?
+They don't go anywhere near *customers*, so how can they deliver value?
+If you did cry this, you're a little off the mark.
+Those who work on "internal", non-"customer-facing" systems still have customers, it's just that their customers are *internal-to-the-business*, their "markets" consist of their colleagues.

 It's pretty simple, really - so simple that it was quite hard for everyone to spot for 15 years.
 You can't "deliver *valuable* software" (as per Manifesto Principle No. 1) unless you have *customers*.
 It has to be valuable *to someone*.
-So you can't *ever* be small-a-agile if you don't have a customer.
-Organise your "domains" around value delivered and you at least have a chance of getting some sort of agility together.
-This is easier if you just call your "domains" *products*, because the easiest way to define a "product" is *something with a customer*, that *delivers value to them*.
+So you can't *ever* be small-a-agile *if you don't have a customer*.
+Organise your "domains" around value delivered, even if it's "internal value" and you at least have a chance of getting some sort of agility together.
+This is easier if you just call your "domains" *products*, because the easiest way to define a "product" is *something with a customer*, that's *a mechanism for delivering value to them*.

+So to tie all this in with concepts introduced earlier, I'd suggest that each team should have at least one Business Model Canvas that they own and maintain.
+They could perhaps even have a few, though if they do have more than one, their Customer Segments and Customer Relationships sections, and hence the customers in the middle of their Value Propositions, should be pretty similar.
+Basically, if you define the team in terms of "who they deliver value to" then you won't go far wrong.

 ### Types of Team

 Another dimension that affects teams' productivity is the type of work they're doing, of course.
-This is obviously not something that there's a cookie-cutter solution form, obviously, but a few people have made some potentially useful generalisations about it\*.
+This is obviously not something that there's a cookie-cutter solution for, obviously, but a few people have made some potentially useful generalisations about it\*.

 \* Not least Marty Cagan, in his book [Empowered](https://www.svpg.com/books/empowered-ordinary-people-extraordinary-products/), though there's also a whole chapter about it in [Edge](https://www.thoughtworks.com/en-gb/insights/books/edge) and a whole book about it called [Team Topologies](https://teamtopologies.com/).

 The Team Topologies book recommends a fairly narrow set of team categories:

-1. *Stream-aligned*: who are explicitly aligned with "parts of the business domain".
+1. *Stream-aligned teams*: who are explicitly aligned with "parts of the business domain".
 2. *Enabling teams*: who exist to help the stream-aligned ones "overcome obstacles".
+(So a good mapping to the "teams with internal customers" idea).
-3. *Complicated sub-system teams*: who are the in-house experts in the most weird and wonderful pieces of tech that your organisation has to deal with, i.e. the bits that most of the engineering team find it difficult to work with.
+3. *Complicated sub-system teams*: who are the in-house experts in the most weird and wonderful pieces of tech that your organisation has to deal with, i.e. the bits that the other engineering teams don't have the specialist skills to work with.
 4. *Platform teams*: the teams that understand and manage the kit that everything else depends upon, e.g. databases, streaming data systems, or containerisation.

 I think this is a very *engineer-led* method of categorisation: we can tell this from the way some Domain-Driven Design terminology has started to creep in.
 But at least some of the "nine principles" of Team Topologies align well with small-a-agility (most obviously: "make changes small and safe", and "foster continuous discovery"), so generally its heart is in the right place.
 If it took the one major step of re-aligning itself with the *delivery of value to customers* rather than *parts of the business domain* then it would be bob-on.